Ratings: 'Holmes Family Effect' Adds a Few Viewers vs CBS Reruns

 Become a member to read more.

 And just like that, “Holmes Family Effect” is over.
-At least the Fox import grew (a bit) in overall audience averages from its first week to its last.
+At least the Fox import grew (a bit) in overall audience averages (+83,000 viewers, to be exact) from its first week to its last.

 NBC finished first in the key demo’s ratings for Tuesday’s primetime period, led by “This Is Us.”
 CBS was still No. 1 in total viewers since its encores were “NCIS,” “FBI” and “FBI: Most Wanted” repeats.